 It’s a discussion on military spouse boards every year – going home for the holidays.
 Some people are quick to say, “Absolutely not!”
-The reasons vary – they don’t want to travel more than they already do, it’s expensive, it’s difficult to travel with kids, they want to start their own family traditions.
+(See, Why You Should NOT Go Home for the Holidays) The reasons vary – they don’t want to travel more than they already do, it’s expensive, it’s difficult to travel with kids, they want to start their own family traditions.
 All of these reasons are valid and each family has it’s own opinions on why it’s important to stay in their own home for the holidays.
 But there is something to be said for those who make the effort to go home each holiday season.

 Is it stressful?
 Yes.
 It is worth it?
 Absolutely.